shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

 ### NAT settings (optional)

-If you're running your asterisk server on a private network and is behind a Network Address Translation (NAT) then you'll need additional configure for asterisks res_pjsip module to work reliably.
+If you're running your asterisk server on a private network and is behind Network Address Translation (NAT) then you'll need to enable additional configuration options for asterisks res_pjsip module to work reliably.

 The most basic configuration required for networking behind a NAT is specifying the external media address in the transport configuration section of `pjsip.conf`